fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 "#{sparky}"
 => "This dog's name is Sparky and it is 28 in dog years."
 ```
+In summary, the `to_s` method is called automatically on the object when we use it with `puts` or when used with string interpolation.
+This fact may seem trivial at the moment, but knowing when `to_s` is called will help us understand how to read and write better OO code.

 #### The `p` Method
 There's another method called `p` that's very similar to `puts`, except it __doesn't__ call `to_s` on its argument; it calls another built-in Ruby instance method called `inspect`.
 The `inspect` method is very helpful for debugging purposes, so we don't want to override it.